 From two-flats and bungalows to high-rise apartments and freestanding family homes, there are plenty of choices to suit any lifestyle when it comes to accommodation in Chicago.

-Culture in Chicago
+Lifestyle in Chicago

 + PRO: Chicago is a multicultural city

-Chicago’s ethnically diverse roots make it a fantastic destination for expats, who should have no problem finding others who can commiserate with the highs and lows of the relocation process.
+Chicago's ethnically diverse roots make it a fantastic destination for expats, who should have no problem finding others who can commiserate with the highs and lows of the relocation process.
 Making friends should therefore not be too much of a struggle for new additions to Chicago's population.

 Weather in Chicago